 BOARD OF DIRECTORS

-Charles Bucher, Tom Debley, Alison Finlay, Tom Haw, Neil Heyden, Kathryn Hughes, Daniel Levy, Amelia Marshall, and Naomi Schiff
+Charles Bucher, Tom Debley, Alison Finlay, Mary Harper, Tom Haw, Neil Heyden, Kathryn Hughes, Irina Itsekson, Daniel Levy, Amelia Marshall,

 Secretary: Charles Bucher